StuckInLoop/picoReflow/README.md

 More info: https://apollo.open-resource.org/mission:resources:picoreflow

-## since the previous auto start commands does not seem to work as of today
+## Since the previous auto start commands does not seem to work as of today
-## updated for auto start under raspian with another method
 Go to directory:

   ```cd /etc/systemd/system```

 Create a service file with name such as:  picoreflow.service

   ```sudo nano picoreflow.service```

 Have content such as:

 ```
    [Unit]
    Description=PicoReflow System